freeradius-xx/distributed-system-with-nservicebus-and-microservices/website/README.md

 An order (Shop Website => distributed-system-part2) has been placed by a customer, the Sales Department (Sales Website => distributed-system-part3) should be notified about the new order (and to make some checks about it).
 After the Sales Department accepts (or denies => denying the order is not handled here) the order, it should let the Dispatching Department (Shipping Website => distributed-system-part4) know about it, so it can dispatch the order to the customer's address.
 And the customer should be notified about the current state of the order too => because she wants to know if and when she gets the product(s) she ordered :-) ...

 The focus in this app was on showing how a distributed application works - low coupling between services through event based architecture, message durability, service bus role in a distributed app and usage of NServiceBus.
 Therefore I didn't take care about MVVM (in Crm.Client.Wpf) nor using of some kind of IoC, or unit testing the code.
-Just for simplicity of this example => sagas have been taken out of this presentation (but there is an example of using sagas with NServiceBus in another repository => nservicebus-sagas.

 ---------------------------------------------------